 Exploring the city of Yogyakarta, get to know the city and its history better.
-Downtown near the city landmark, Fort Vredeburg is a good start.
-The museum offers not only a pretentious architecture from the Dutch era.
+Downtown near the city landmark, Fort Vredeburg Museum is a good start.
+The museum offers not only pretentious architecture from the Dutch era.
 At the same time, museum guests could know more about the city’s historical background and its first King.

-Fort Vredeburg museum is an old fortress from the Dutch colonial era.
+Fort Vredeburg Museum is an old fortress from the Dutch colonial era.
 Seeing it today, people will still be able to witness its strong construction.
 Back in the day, the fort once was doing the job of defending the city.

 Fort Vredeburg Museum History

 The construction of Fort Vredeburg happened during the reign of Sri Sultan Hamengku Buwono I. The first King of Yogyakarta.
-Initially, the fort built based on the suggestion of Nicolaas Harting.
+Initially, the fort was built based on the suggestion of Nicolaas Harting.
 He is the governor and representative of the Dutch government at that time.

 At that time, it was just a simple ordinary fort.
 Made of wood from a coconut tree and palm tree with the roof from reeds.
 The wide trench surrounding the fort is made as a defense mechanism.
 The fort has 4 bunkers located in each corner of the building.

 Fort Vredeburg name once was Rustenburg.
 Rustenburg means the place to take a rest.
-After an earthquake in 1867, the fort was renovated and changed its name into Vredeburg which means peace.
+After an earthquake in 1867, the fort was renovated, and changed its name into Vredeburg which means peace.

 The name represents its manifestation.
-Because there was no longer defense needed between the Dutch and Keraton.
+Because there was no longer a defense needed between the Dutch and Keraton.
 Although it had already been renovated.
 The guest will still be able to see the same architecture as before.

-History Attraction in Fort Vredeburg Museum
+Indonesia History in Museum

-At the outside of the fort, visitor can see the wide trench with a bridge.
+At the outside of the fort, visitors can see the wide trench with a bridge.
 The bridge is a non-permanent sturdy one at that time.
 But it has been changed into a permanent bridge.

 Indonesian History in Diorama